 As at the date of this Circular, the Company has no compensation plans under which equity securities of the Company are authorized for issuance.
-The Company intends to adopt a share option plan if and when a listing of Common Shares is sought.
+The Company intends to adopt a share option plan in connection with its proposed listing of common shares on a recognized stock exchange.